 Here’s a normal adult.
 Well, maybe not a normal one.
 This poor guy’s wings were all jacked up and he wasn’t able to fly.
 He probably became a snack for a bird.
 Man, somedays you just crawl out of the ground on the wrong side.

 Now here's a true normal cicada right here.
 He's probably thinking, "I wonder what that big round thing that's super close to me is?
 I hope it doesn't eat me."
 Speaking of eating.
 There's a lot of crazy people actually eating cicadas.
-Check out this crazy story about cicada ice cream from Columbia, Missouri and then the follow up story here.
+There's been reports of cicada ice cream served in Columbia, Missouri.

 If you're going to take a hike through the woods, be sure to bring some earplugs.
 Boy, I wish I had!
 Go ahead and listen.